Cities are dynamic and stimulating places, but their residents have a much higher rate of mental illness than the rest of the population.

 There is something in the very nature of cities that seems to interfere with the mental well-being of their inhabitants.
 The first "multidisciplinary" studies of the phenomenon date back to a few years ago: "it is an emerging field of study," he says Andreas Meyer-Lindenberg, director of the Mental Health Center in Mannheim, Germany.

-Meyer-Lindenberg and her research partner, environmental scholar Matilda van den Bosch of the University of British Columbia in Vancouver, recently identified a spectrum of substances and situations abundant in cities that "bomb" people every day and are contributing to the onset of mental disorders.
+Meyer-Lindenberg and her research partner, environmental scholar Matilda van den Bosch of the University of British Columbia in Vancouver, have recently identified a spectrum of substances and situations abundant in cities that "bombard" people every day and are the contributing cause of onset of mental disorders.

 More livable cities equal healthier minds